Elaine Super, Authority Clerk

 The Authority has changed its fiscal year.
 The fiscal year will now coincide with the actual calendar year, January through December.

-The final sewer bill for 2017 will be mailed in August.
-It covers four (4) months, September 1st - December 31st.
+The final sewer bill for 2017 was mailed in August.
+It covered four (4) months, September 1st - December 31st.

 Beginning 2018, two bills will be mailed, each covering six (6) months.
 The first bill will be mailed in mid-December, due on January 15th (covers January - June).
 The second bill will be mailed in mid-June, due on July 15th (covers July - December).